Cholinergic urticaria: Treatment

-Idiopathic

-Unknown or unclassified at this time.
-This represents those who do not fall under any of the above categories.

 Prevalence

-Though overall research is limited, various studies indicate that CU is relatively common across populations with prevalence rates reportedly ranging from 5% to 20% (depending on locale, race, and age).
+Although overall research is limited, several studies suggest that CU is relatively common, with reported prevalence rates ranging from 5% to 20% among urticaria case (depending on locale, race, and age).
 The condition is more common in young adults, and prevalence appears to peak in adults aged 26–28 (up to 20%).
 The vast majority of cases are reported to be mild, and proportionally few individuals seek medical attention regarding the condition.

 History

 Cholinergic urticaria was first described by Duke in 1924 as "urticaria calorica".
 The term cholinergic is derived from the finding that hives similar to those of CU can be evoked using cholinergic agonists (e.g. methacholine).